 As we’ve already highlighted, it is often not the implant that deteriorates, but how your body reacts to them over time.

-The 10-year mark is often used as a milestone when the reality is that breast implants aren’t like parts of a car that need to be replaced after you’ve driven a certain number of miles.
+The 10-year mark is often used as a milestone; however, the reality is that breast implants aren’t like parts of a car that need to be replaced after you’ve driven a certain number of miles.

 Unless there are any issues or problems you are experiencing with your implants, many will last between 10 and 15 years.